The History of Wild Wisteria Bed and Breakfast

 The garage building (40’x20′) was added about 100′ east of the main home.
 This is single story with an attic.

 We can’t ignore the fact that we are in the crux of one of the major revolutionary battlefield areas.
 The Brandywine battle occurred on Sep 11, 1779 and is the battlefield is located about three miles east of us.
-What we know is that there was an ambush two miles west of us at the Kennett meeting house.
+What we know is that there was an ambush a mile west of us at the Kennett meeting house.
 And that the armies came through this property in route to the battlefield.

 This area of the Brandywine Valley was also a part of the Underground Railroad.
 Every house in the area has a trap door into the basement for the purpose of throwing off the authorities (presumably because they would have to check every house).
-Additionally. we have the remains of a tree alongside the old Hickory Hill road which we understand, because of its uniqueness (came from HI) was used as a stopping point on one of the Underground Railroad routes.
+Additionally, we have the remains of a tree alongside the old Hickory Hill road which we understand, because of its uniqueness (came from HI), was used as a stopping point on one of the Underground Railroad routes.